Page last updated: 05 May 2025

 How many tourists visit Canada each year?

-About 20 million international visitors travelled to Canada every year before the pandemic.1
+About 20 million international visitors travelled to Canada every year before the pandemic.1 In 2024, a total of 19.91 million people visited Canada.

 - International visitor arrivals in Canada steadily increased from 20.9 million in 2017 to 22.1 million in 2019.